, , , , ,

 Descriptive image of a bridge near water

 Burnout Isn’t a Personal Failure.
-It’s a Leadership Design Problem.
+It’s a Design Problem.

-That drive matters.
-It builds something from nothing.
+Our drive matters because it literally builds something from nothing.

 But what gets you in the door does not keep you in the room.